-Highlights of Sunday's National Football League games
+NFL-Highlights of Sunday's National Football League games

 Case Keenum threw a career-high four touchdown passes, Adam Thielen had 166 receiving yards and Minnesota defeated Washington for its fifth straight win.

-Minnesota, 7-2 and atop the NFC North, scored three touchdowns in a 4:27 span of the second and third quarters to open an 18-point lead and held on.
+The Vikings, 7-2 and atop the NFC North, scored three touchdowns in a 4:27 span of the second and third quarters to open an 18-point lead and held on.

-Keenum finished 21 of 29 for 304 yards with two second-half interceptions.
-Thielen had eight catches, one for a score, as Keenum touchdown passes went to four different players.
+Keenum finished 21 of 29 for 304 yards with two interceptions.

 Quarterback Kirk Cousins passed for one touchdown and ran for two more.
-He was 26 of 45 for 327 yards and one interception for Washington (4-5).
+He was 26 of 45 for 327 yards for Washington (4-5).

 Jaguars 20, Chargers 17 (overtime)

-Josh Lambo connected on a 34-yard field goal with three seconds left in the fourth quarter to tie the score 17-17.
+Jacksonville’s Josh Lambo, who was cut by Los Angeles at the end of the preseason, connected on a 34-yard field goal with three seconds left in the fourth quarter to tie the score.

 He then ended Los Angeles’ chances at a fourth victory in five games by hitting a 30-yard field goal in overtime.

 The Jaguars (6-3) remain tied with Tennessee atop the AFC South.
 Los Angeles fell to 3-6.